giry-dev/mangrove-docs/docs/contracts/technical-references/overview.md

 Makers own [offers](taking-and-making-offers/reactive-offer/README.md), which live in [offer lists](taking-and-making-offers/offer-list.md) in the Mangrove order book, that react to [offer execution](taking-and-making-offers/reactive-offer/executing-offers.md).

-As a maker, when an offer is posted, you also provide an address for a smart contract - the [maker contract](taking-and-making-offers/reactive-offer/maker-contract.md).
-The maker contract is called by the Mangrove protocol, [*when*](taking-and-making-offers/reactive-offer/maker-contract.md#trade-execution) your offer is [taken](taking-and-making-offers/taker-order/README.md), and [*after*](taking-and-making-offers/reactive-offer/maker-contract.md#trade-posthook) your offer was [taken](taking-and-making-offers/taker-order/README.md).
+As a maker, when you post an offer your address is recorded on Mangrove and will be called back when your offer is matched by a taker order.
+If this address is that of [maker contract](taking-and-making-offers/reactive-offer/maker-contract.md) it will be given the opportunity to execute its %%offer logic|offer-logic%%.
+More precisely, the maker contract is called twice by the Mangrove protocol: first [*when*](taking-and-making-offers/reactive-offer/maker-contract.md#trade-execution) your offer is [taken](taking-and-making-offers/taker-order/README.md), and a second time [*after*](taking-and-making-offers/reactive-offer/maker-contract.md#trade-posthook) your offer was [taken](taking-and-making-offers/taker-order/README.md).

 ### When an offer is taken